meilisearch/documentation/learn/getting_started/quick_start.md

 </html>
 ```

-The code above comes in multiple parts:
+Here's what's happening:

 - To use `instant-meilisearch` with Vue, you must add `<ais-instant-search>`, `<ais-search-box>`, and `<ais-hits>` to your application's HTML.
 These components are mandatory when generating the`instant-meilisearch` interface
 - Other Vue components such as `<ais-configure>` and `<ais-highlight>` are optional.
-They allow you greater control over `instant-meilisearch`'s behavior and appearance
+They offer greater control over `instant-meilisearch`'s behavior and appearance
 - The first two`<script src="..">` tags import libraries needed to run `instant-meilisearch` with Vue
 - The third and final `<script>` creates a new Vue instance and instructs it to use `instant-meilisearch`

 :::note

-The above example uses Vue 2, you can refer to [this GitHub issue](https://github.com/meilisearch/meilisearch-vue/issues/102) to learn more about Vue 3.
+The above example uses Vue 2.
+Refer to [this GitHub issue](https://github.com/meilisearch/meilisearch-vue/issues/102) to learn more about Vue 3.

 :::